epfl-ada/ada-2024-project-leszinzinsdelespace/README.md

 | Elena | X | X |  |  | X | X |
 | Tania | X | X | X |  | X | X |

-## Questions for TAs (optional)

-- Is our analysis deep enough or is it too superficial ?
-How far should we go ?
-- Is there something obvious and fundamental in our reasoning and analysis that we have missed ?
-- How can we quantitatively distinguish between missing semantic links versus expected detours in user navigation?
-Are there recommended benchmarks or thresholds for identifying a "critical missing link" in a network?
-- Are there established metrics in information-seeking literature that could help quantify user frustration more robustly?
-Would incorporating path completion times enhance our analysis?

 ---